antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

 - Ensure you have everything you need to run the code, and the Temporal Server is running.
   See [prepare-your-environment.md](./../../../../../../../../prepare-your-environment.md).

+- Stop any processes that are running as part of other exercises (such as workers), except the Temporal Server.

 - Execute the file Starter [./initial/Starter.java](./initial/Starter.java), to start the workflow.

 ```bash